 Admit participants to the video conference at the scheduled experiment timeslot.
 Guide participants to open the Remote Desktop Connection tool and send each participant their individual login data [1]

 SCREEN: Login data is being sent to the participants.

+Participant opening the Remote Desktop connection.

 Assign participants to one of the investor or trustee roles.
 Have investors start on the bottom-most field and trustees on the upmost field [1].